mattbierner/blog.mattbierner.com/_posts/2016-12-20-dance-rainbow.md

 {% include image.html file="blur1.jpg" %}

 *I'm Only Dancing So That I Can See the Rainbow* is an experiment using dancing to alter my vision.
-With fairly simple hardware and software, I explored three experiences based on this premise: using my limbs to control the strength of individual colors in the world, applying fun visual shaders that amplified as I danced more, and controlling the playback of music along with my vision.
+With fairly simple hardware and software, I explored three experiences based on this premise: using each of my limbs to control the strength of individual colors in the world, applying fun visual shaders that amplified as I danced more, and controlling the playback of music along with my vision.
 Let's take a look.

 # Dance Suit
-This experiment builds on the same hardware and software platform that I've used for [my previous modded reality experiments][mr], with a pair of fisheye cameras connected to a Raspberry Pi to streams realtime mjpeg video to an iPhone in a [Google Cardboard](https://vr.google.com/cardboard/) headset.
+This experiment builds on the same hardware and software platform that I've used for [my previous modded reality experiments][mr], with a pair of fisheye cameras connected to a Raspberry Pi to stream realtime mjpeg video to an iPhone in a [Google Cardboard](https://vr.google.com/cardboard/) headset.

 The most interesting new bit of hardware is undoubtedly the dance suit.
 It's nothing fancy really.
 Body movement data is collected using [Lilypad analog accelerometers][lilypad] attached to the wrists and ankles.
 The accelerometers are fastened in place by straps, and each accelerometer is connected to the Raspberry Pi by five wires: power, ground, and wires for the analog x, y, and z signals.